 Getting paid is a priority for everyone.
 Payroll hassles complicate life for your employees and reflect poorly on your company.
 With WorkforceHub, employees can access payroll information 24/7 from the mobile app.
 This includes pay stubs, W2 forms, direct deposit authorizations, 1099/1095 forms, and quarterly reports.
 WorkforceHub also integrate with the leading payroll systems.
 Integration reduces payroll errors which are potentially more damaging to a small business.
 Downsized small business HR teams don’t have time to manually enter data into the payroll system

 If we didn’t have you at payroll, employee benefits enrollment may clinch the deal.
 Offering competitive benefits attracts employees to your company.
 Providing a hassle-free end-user experience keeps them there.
-Employees compare plans, enroll, and sign forms the only way that makes sense in 2021.
+Employees compare plans, enroll, and sign forms the only way that makes sense.
 Centralized management and e-signature streamlines everything for your HR team behind the scenes.
 Your employees have critical needs in their personal lives.
 Your benefits programs can help meet those pressing needs.